Skip to content

 • No integrations outside Google Workspace

 Google Voice is a popular VoIP service among startups, especially since it offers a free plan.
-However, businesses quickly see they don’t have the option to have shared access to their number with Google’s free version.
-You must also have a US number to access Google Voice.
+However, businesses will quickly see its limitations.
+For example, you can’t share access to your Google phone number with the free version.
+You must also have a US number to sign up, and texting is only available to US customers.

 Google Voice has paid plans starting at $10 per user per month (plus $6 per month for Google Workspace).
-It might make sense if you’re already on Google Workspace, but low price aside, the tool is fairly restrictive.
-You won’t find integrations for Slack, Zapier, and other CRMs on Google Voice.
-Additionally, Google Voice doesn’t provide toll-free numbers.
+It might make sense if you already pay for Google Workspace, but low price aside, the tool is restrictive.
+You won’t find integrations for Slack, Zapier, and other CRMs.
+Additionally, Google Voice doesn’t provide toll-free numbers or vanity numbers.

-If you want platforms with better call management tools, there are other alternatives on the market.
+If you want platforms with better call management tools, there are better alternatives on the market.

 Key features of Google Voice